San Diego State University (Social Welfare)

 I am a former teacher with both a multiple subject and special education credential.
 I used to have my own tutoring business years ago, and found most of my students had great success.
 I have a specialty in phonics, and have taught ages 5 to adult to read.
 I guarantee one year's reading growth in 16 weeks, or I tutor for free

-The rate for a two-hour session is $35 for the second hour.
 Proofreading/editing charges are $10 for the first page, $5 for the second, and $2 for all other pages.
+For a longer project, please contact me to negotiate.

 Carol is full of passion and wisdom.
 Most of the time, she taught me by conversation.
 As a foreigner, speaking is my weakness.
 So her strategy is to keep me talking, then figure out my habit of error and fix it.
 Again and again, with her patience, I could feel the progress of my English.
 Most of the time, I look forward to our sessions, not just because I am learning, but because she is able to make it fun.